All Episodes

 It's absolutely nuts.

-I guess they think it's like their Woodstock moment, and there's just it's god awful.
+I guess they think it's like their Woodstock moment and there's just, it's god-awful.

 Okay, fine.

-So you put that to the side, and you start to think about how do I combat crazy?
+So you put that to the side and you start to think about how do I combat crazy?

-You don't, you don't combat crazy, you beat it and you move on.
+You beat it and you move on.

 That's why all of these millions of people voted for President Trump.